bbauska/JS-Notes4Pros/README.md

-if two %c format specifiers are found, the 1st (encased in %c) and 2nd substring will have their rules defined in the 2nd and 3rd parameter of the print method respectively. if three %c format specifiers are found, then the 1st, 2nd and 3rd substrings will have their rules defined in the 2nd , 3rd and 4th parameter respectively, and so on. console.log("%cHello %cWorld%c!!", // string to be printed "color: blue;", // applies color formatting to the 1st substring "font-size: xx-large;", // applies font formatting to the 2nd substring
+if two %c format specifiers are found, the 1st (encased in %c) and 2nd substring will have their rules defined in the 2nd and 3rd parameter of the print method respectively. if three %c format specifiers are found, then the 1st, 2nd and 3rd substrings will have their rules defined in the 2nd , 3rd and 4th parameter respectively, and so on... console.log("%cHello %cWorld%c!!", // string to be printed "color: blue;", // applies color formatting to the 1st substring "font-size: xx-large;", // applies font formatting to the 2nd substring